-US says 1,500 Americans may still await Kabul evacuation
+U.S. diplomat: Security threat at Kabul airport ‘imminent’

 In addition, 1,000 or perhaps fewer are being contacted to determine whether they still want to leave.
 Blinken said some of these may already have left the country, some may want to remain and some may not actually be American citizens.

-She was born Saturday, and members of the 86th Medical Group helped in her birth aboard the plane that had taken the family from Kabul to Ramstein Air Base in Germany.

-Two other babies whose parents were evacuating from Afghanistan have been born over the past week at Landstuhl Regional Medical Center, the U.S. military hospital in Germany.

-In Washington on Wednesday, Blinken emphasized that the U.S. and other governments plan to continue assisting Afghans and Americans who want to leave after next Tuesday, the deadline for Biden’s planned end to the evacuation and the two-decade U.S. military role in Afghanistan.
-“That effort will continue, every day, past Aug.
-31,” he said.
+Blinken emphasized that the U.S. and other governments plan to continue assisting Afghans and Americans who want to leave after the deadline for Biden’s planned end to the evacuation and the two-decade U.S. military role in Afghanistan.

 Biden has cited what he U.S. says are rising security threats to U.S. forces, including from an affiliate of the Islamic State terror group, for his determination to stick with Tuesday’s withdrawal deadline.
-Germany has said Western officials are particularly concerned that suicide bombers may slip into the crowds surrounding the airport.

 The U.S. Embassy has already been evacuated; staff are operating from the Kabul airport and the last are to leave by Tuesday.